 This course builds on the learning of SOCW 531 and is comprised of a field practicum and integrative seminar.
 Learning is directed at the development and demonstration of advanced competency skills.
 The field practicum is educationally directed and supervised by an approved field instructor.
 The seminar component assists students with the integration of advanced knowledge, skills, values and attitudes of social work practice acquired in the classroom with the hands-on practice experience in the field practicum setting.
 The advanced learning experiences emphasize the application of knowledge and practice in the areas of ethical and professional behavior, diversity and difference, human rights and social, economic and environmental justice, research informed practice, policy practice, and engagement, assessment, intervention and evaluation with individuals, families, groups, organizations and communities.
 8 to 12 graduate hours.
 No professional credit.
 May be repeated in separate terms.
 Prerequisite: Successful Completion of SOCW 531.

-This course is for students completing a part-time field practicum and is the final semester of the practicum experience.
 Learning is directed at the development and demonstration of advanced competency skills.
-The field practicum is educationally directed and supervised by an approved field instructor.
-The advanced learning experiences emphasize the application of knowledge and practice in the areas of ethical and professional behavior, diversity and difference, human rights and social, economic and environmental justice, research informed practice, policy practice, and engagement, assessment, intervention and evaluation with individuals, families, groups, organizations and communities.
-4 to 6 graduate hours.
+The part-time field practicum is educationally directed and supervised by an approved field instructor.
+The advanced learning experiences emphasize the application of knowledge and practice in the areas of ethical and professional behavior; diversity and difference; human rights; social, economic and environmental justice; research informed practice; policy practice; and engagement, assessment, intervention and evaluation with individuals, families, groups, organizations and communities.
+2 TO 6 graduate hours.
 No professional credit.
 Approved for S/U grading only.
-May be repeated in separate terms.
+May be repeated in separate terms up to 6 hours.
 Prerequisite: Successful completion of SOCW 532.
 Restricted to Master of Social Work students.

 Develops skills for assessing effectiveness of social work interventions using research methods.
 The course assumes students have had prior courses in research methods and statistical analysis.
 Building on these courses, this course will focus on the use of research methods in examining important aspects of social work interventions.
 Students will also develop skills necessary to evaluate social work research practice and practice evidence, as well as skills in grant writing and data analysis.
 Prerequisite: SOCW 427 or equivalent.